geojeff/ThothApp/README.md

 In another terminal, you may need to start and stop your backend.
 For example, when running with Riak, you might want to sometimes delete the data directory and restart.

-You have a choice of running with websockets or XHR polling, or with the Thoth-SC DataStore.js directly if running with the Thoth MemStore.js backend.
+You have a choice of running with websockets or XHR polling.
 When switching between websockets and XHR polling, the following line at the bottom of the Buildfile will need to be toggled:

     # Uncomment this line when running with Thoth/XHRPollingDataSource (not needed for WebsocketsDataSource)
     #proxy '/thoth', :to => 'localhost:8080'